http4k/http4k/src/docs/tutorials/tdding_http4k/_1/README.md

-title: http4k Extended Step 1
+title: TDDing http4k Part 1: Building a walking skeleton
 description: A step-by-step guide to TDDing a simple http4k application

 Until we have an application that can be deployed, we cannot create any business value.
 The Walking Skeleton